flood-io/element/DEVELOPMENT.md

 This project uses Jest for testing.
 It should automatically be configured to work with VSCode, enabling editor integration, debugging, and inline results.

 Alternatively, you can run `yarn jest --watch` in another console window.

+## Compiling

+Running `yarn build` in the root of this project will build each dependency based on the dependency tree, in correct order.

+The compiled code lives in `./packages/*/dist/`